Kalizox/java-coding-exercise/README.md

   2. Provide tests for the functionality described in 1)
   3. Provide the source code on any GIT repo worldwide (GITLAB, GITHUB, whatever you prefer and/or use)
   4. No other restrictions apply

+Examples:

+    Adding a question:
+        What is Peters favorite food?
+“Pizza” “Spaghetti” “Ice cream” Asking a question which is in the system:
+        What is Peters favorite food?
+            Answers will be
+                Pizza
+                Spaghetti
+                Ice cream
+    Asking a question which is not in the system:
+        When is Peters birthday?
+            Answer will be
+                the answer to life, universe and everything is 42